okta/okta.github.io/_source/_posts/2017-11-21-spring-boot-2-with-angular-2-and-okta.md

 If you'd like to see when this issue is fixed, you can [subscribe to issue #22 on GitHub](https://github.com/okta/okta-spring-boot/issues/22).

-To workaround this problem, you can downgrade to the Okta Spring Boot starter to version 0.1.0.
-Make sure to change it's name from `spring-boot` to `spring-security` too!
+To workaround this problem, you can downgrade the Okta Spring Boot starter to version 0.1.0.
+Make sure to change its name from `spring-boot` to `spring-security` too!

 ```xml
 <dependency>